Last Updated on

 Instead they often recommend synthetics made from rubber, rawhide or nylon.
 Whether those would satisfy your dog, and their natural urge to chew, remains to be seen!

-Of course, rib meat can always be prepared and served up boneless which means you won’t have to worry at all.
+As for rib meat, it can always be prepared and served up completely boneless.
+Do that and you won’t have to worry at all!

 The Argument Against